open-telemetry/opentelemetry-collector-contrib/extension/bearertokenauthextension/README.md

 - `scheme`: Specifies the auth scheme name.
 Defaults to "Bearer".
 Optional.

+- `header`: Specifies which header to read the Bearer token from.
+Defaults to 'Authorization'.

 - `token`: Static authorization token that needs to be sent on every gRPC client call as metadata.

 - `filename`: Name of file that contains a authorization token that needs to be sent in every client call.